Accrington Corporation Steam Tramways

 Last steam service 31st December 1907

-Taken over 1st January 1908 (Rawtenstall Corporation) - tracks within the municipal boundary, and the engines, trailers and assets necessary to work it
+Taken over 1st January 1908 (Rawtenstall Corporation) - tracks within the municipal boundary, as well as a proportion of the engines and trailers

 Gauge 4ft 0ins